-Calhoun Community College is a member of the "Advanced Technologies" Tech Prep consortium with Athens City Schools, Decatur City Schools, Hartselle City Schools, Limestone County Schools, Madison City Schools, and Morgan County Schools.
+Calhoun Community College is a member of the "Advanced Technologies" Tech Prep consortium with Athens City Schools, Decatur City Schools, Hartselle City Schools, Limestone County Schools, Madison City Schools and Morgan County schools.

-Articulation agreements, which award college credit for identified high school coursework completed under the Tech Prep program, have been established in the areas of technology, business, computer information systems, graphic arts and child development.
-Calhoun Community College is working with high schools in the consortium, as well as high schools in Lawrence and Madison Counties, to develop additional agreements in these and other areas such as health care.
+Articulation agreements, which award college credit for identified high school coursework completed under the Tech Prep program, have been established in the areas of technology, business, computer information systems, graphic arts, child development and medical terminology.
+The articulated high school courses contain the same course content as an equivalent college course and Calhoun has agreed to award college credit to those students who meet the requirements outlined in the course articulation agreement.